-• Amortised cost - Financial assets are classified within this measurement category if they are held within a portfolio whose primary objective is the collection of contractual cash flows, where the contractual cash flows on the instrument are SPPI, and that are not designated at fair value through profit or loss.
+- Amortised cost Financial assets are classified within this measurement category if they are held within a portfolio whose primary objective is the collection of contractual cash flows, where the contractual cash flows on the instrument are SPPI, and that are not designated at fair value through profit or loss.
 These financial assets are subsequently measured at amortised cost where interest is recognised as effective interest within Interest and similar income using the effective interest rate method.
-The carrying amount is adjusted by the cumulative expected credit losses recognised.
+The carrying amount is adjusted by the cumulative expected credit losses recognised. - Fair value through other comprehensive income This classification applies to financial assets which meet the SPPI test, and are held within a portfolio whose objectives include both the collection of contractual cash flows and the selling of financial assets.
+These financial assets are subsequently measured at fair value with movements in the fair value recognised in other comprehensive income, with the exception of interest income, expected credit losses and foreign exchange gains and losses that are recognised within profit or loss.
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to Net trading income in profit or loss.
+Interest income from these financial assets is included as Effective interest within Interest and similar income using the effective interest rate method.

-(Registration number: 2012/114143/06) Summary of Accounting Policies (continued)
+(Registration number: 2013/211998/06) Summary of Accounting Policies (continued) for the year ended 31 December 2019